 - 1. Right-click the IBM i NetServer icon and select Properties. - 2.
-Select the Security tab. - 3.
-Click the Expand Next Start button. - 4.
-Specify the guest user profile name in the Guest user ID field.
+Select the Advanced tab. - 3.
+Click the Next Start button. - 4.
+Specify the guest user profile name in the appropriate field.

-Note: You need IOSYSCFG and SECADM special authorities to change the IBM i NetServer guest configuration.
+Note: You need \IOSYSCFG and \SECADM special authorities to change the IBM i NetServer guest configuration.
 Changes take effect the next time IBM i NetServer is started.
-In addition, the guest user profile should not have any special authorities and should have access only to those integrated file system directories and output gueues that are used for basic file and print services.
+In addition, the guest user profile should not have any special authorities and should have access only to those integrated file system directories and output queues that are used for basic file and print services.